FilterJoe/megatemplate/README.rst

 postgreSQL db: on server: "happydb" postgreSQL db: on local bitnami development environment: "djangostack"

-Still left to do:

-admin.py (with a sample commented out) model.py (a sample commented out)

 This template is mostly pulled from the DotCloud tutorial, but updated for Django 1.4.3.
 I also changed the name to megatemplate and the app to app1.